Enquire Now

 The golfing world turned to South Wales in 2010 when the stunning Celtic Manor Resort hosted the Ryder Cup.
 Located on the outskirts of Cardiff, Celtic Manor is a world-class facility and one of the reasons South Wales has become such a popular golfing holiday destination.
 In the Southerndown region, there are golf courses such as Pyle & Kenfig, Marriott St. Pierre, and Klein, the latter of which offers spectacular views over Swansea Bay.

-Travelling To Wales:
+Travelling to Wales:

 International flights into Wales will be via Cardiff.